oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 ## <a name="After-Deployment-via-Terraform-CLI"></a>What to do after the Deployment via Terraform CLI
 ----------------

-- After the solution is deployed successfully from Terraform CLI, you will see screen output that describes your platform.
+- After the solution was deployed successfully from Terraform CLI you will have some outputs on the screen.

 Example of output: